Hillbank

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Hillbank has 28 active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 522 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 248 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically located 248 meters from the nearest stop.
 Most residents commute outward due to Hillbank being primarily residential.
-Cars remain the dominant mode of transportation, used by 94% of residents.
-On average, there are 1.8 vehicles per dwelling, which is higher than the regional average.
+Cars remain the dominant mode of transport, used by 94% of residents.
+On average, there are 1.8 vehicles per dwelling in Hillbank, which is higher than the regional average.

-Only 6.7% of residents work from home (2021 Census).
-The service frequency averages 74 trips per day across all routes, resulting in approximately 18 weekly trips per individual stop.
+According to the 2021 Census, only 6.7% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 74 trips per day, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport